 - They are increasing their memory.

 - They are learning to make decisions.

 - They are learning that YOU care about them!

 For most of the movies and shows my son watches he can now retell the stories on his on!
 He’s made a cognitive JUMP from screen time to information recall and independent play.
-Those are important developmental milestone that interactive screen time, along with the other activities we do with him, has helped him gain.
+Those are important developmental milestones that interactive screen time, along with the other activities we do with him, has helped him gain.

 Do you have any creative ways you engage with your child to help them be more interactive with their favorite shows?
 Please leave a comment.

 One of the greatest natural resources is the minds of our children. – Walt Disney